314dev/PI/docs/source/extensions/datamodules.rst

 prepare_data
 ~~~~~~~~~~~~
 Downloading and saving data with multiple processes (distributed settings) will result in corrupted data.
 Lightning
-ensures the :meth:`~pytorch_lightning.core.hooks.DataHooks.prepare_data` is called only within a single process,
+ensures the :meth:`~pi_ml.core.hooks.DataHooks.prepare_data` is called only within a single process,
 so you can safely add your downloading logic within.
 In case of multi-node training, the execution of this hook
 depends upon :ref:`prepare_data_per_node<extensions/datamodules:prepare_data_per_node>`.